While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 High in Protein

-If you want to increase your protein intake without relying on protein powder, tilapia is the way to go.
+To increase your protein intake without relying on protein powder, tilapia is the way to go.

 Low in Mercury